deepika112/birthday-wish/README.md

 # birthday-wish
-The programme wishes birthday by displaying bithday message It also plays the birthday song. the programme is written in C++ language. and is executed only on turbo cpp platform.
+The programme wishes happy birthday by displaying a bithday message It also plays the birthday song. the programme is written in C++ language. and is executed only on turbo cpp platform.